 he paused to gather herself, then carefully stepped each word toward an answer she was not prepared to hear.
 She told me in a very measured pace that my friend did something that was very wrong and that he was in a lot of trouble.
 She proceeded to tell me what it was, and then asked Do you know what that means?

-.
-I cast my eyes downward and muttered yes, afraid to look at her, choosing instead to fixate upon my penny loafers that couldn't reach the floor, swinging through the air as if wanting to run off to anywhere else but where they were.
+I cast my eyes downward and muttered yes, afraid to look at her, choosing instead to fixate upon my penny loafers that couldn't reach the floor, swinging through the air and wanting to just take off and run to anywhere else but where they were.
 And then she asked that awful question I knew was coming.
 Did you do anything like that with him?